 \subsection{Segmentation algorithms and modular recombination}

 The third module comprises segmentation algorithms that operate on either envelopes or feature sequences and output syllable intervals.
-For envelope‑based pipelines, \texttt{findsylls} implements Billauer's \texttt{peakdetect} algorithm \cite{billauerPeakdetPeakDetection2009} over the computed amplitude envelopes, yielding onset, nucleus, and offset times per syllable.
-For feature‑based pipelines, the toolkit includes three algorithms drawn from recent representation‑driven syllabification work: a greedy cosine‑similarity algorithm \cite{choSylberSyllabicEmbedding2024} that merges adjacent frames whose representations remain above a threshold, an optimized MinCut dynamic programming algorithm \cite{pengSyllableDiscoveryCrossLingual2023,baadeSyllableLMLearningCoarse2024} applied to feature self‑similarity matrices (featSSM), and a threshold-based segmentation algorithm used with \texttt{[CLS]} token attention weights \cite{pengWordDiscoveryVisually2022,choSDHuBERTSentenceLevelSelfDistillation2024}.
+For envelope-based pipelines, \texttt{findsylls} implements Billauer's \texttt{peakdetect} algorithm \cite{billauerPeakdetPeakDetection2009} over the computed amplitude envelopes, yielding onset, nucleus, and offset times per syllable.
+For feature-based pipelines, each method reads a frame-level cue off the representation and applies a dedicated segmenter: a greedy merge over cosine similarity to a running segment prototype \cite{choSylberSyllabicEmbedding2024}, optimized MinCut over a feature self-similarity matrix (featSSM) \cite{baadeSyllableLMLearningCoarse2024,pengSyllableDiscoveryCrossLingual2023}, and thresholding of \texttt{[CLS]}-token attention \cite{pengWordDiscoveryVisually2022,choSDHuBERTSentenceLevelSelfDistillation2024}.

-To support interoperability with envelope-based methods, \texttt{findsylls} also adapts feature-based algorithms to produce pseudo-envelopes.
-Frame-wise cosine similarity scores, self-similarity matrices, and CLS-attention traces can all be exported as time series and supplied to peak-based detectors such as \texttt{peakdetect}.
-This makes it possible, for example, to apply the same peak-picking strategy to classical SBS envelopes, Sylber feature norms, or VG-HuBERT similarity profiles, enabling controlled comparisons and visualizations of representations and segmentation criteria within a unified interface.
+To support interoperability with envelope-based methods, \texttt{findsylls} exposes each cue as a pseudo-envelope, a scalar time series, decoupling it from its native segmenter.
+The cosine cue is each frame's similarity to a local prototype of its neighboring frames; featSSM is each frame's global mean similarity to all other frames; the \texttt{[CLS]} cue thresholds and reduces multi-head attention to one value per frame.
+Each trace is normalized and passed to \texttt{peakdetect} in place of a classical amplitude envelope, so the same peak-picking logic operates across classical and neural cues within a unified interface.